Relativity and decoherence of spacetime superpositions: Relativity of Spacetime Superpositions

-Here we extend the ideas of the previous section to the case where the masses in question are general relativistic sources of gravity.
-The results presented here depend only on the linearity of quantum theory and the invariance of physical laws under ordinary coordinate transformations.
-We first consider a mass in some classical configuration that gives rise to a classical manifold $g$ with coordinates parameterised by $x$.
-We can assign a semiclassical state to this configuration and the manifold, which can be labelled by $| g(x) \rangle$.
-Let us now generalise this to a mass in a superposition of two classically distinct configurations $| g_1(x_1) \rangle$, $| g_2(x_2) \rangle$, each of which sources a manifold:
+Let us now apply the introduced assumptions and formalism to the problem of matter sourcing the metric that is in a superposition of diffeomorphically related states.
+We emphasise that the results presented here depend only on the linearity of quantum theory (insofar as symmetry transformations such as translations are described by unitary operators) and the invariance of physical laws under ordinary coordinate transformations.
+First consider a source mass and the corresponding metric in a superposition of classically distinct configurations $| g(x) \rangle, |g (y) \rangle$, described by the state

-where $x_1$, $x_2$ are coordinates associated with the configurations, for example coordinates centered at the position of the mass (we generalise this to arbitrary superposition states in Methods).
-It is helpful here to conceptualise the mass configuration as being quantum-controlled by an ancillary system that can be prepared and measured in appropriate states.
+(we generalize this to arbitrary superposition states in the Appendix).
+It is helpful here to conceptualise the mass configuration as being quantum-controlled by an ancillary system that can be prepared and measured in appropriate states, in analogy with the standard approach in quantum measurement theory.
 That is, for each state of the control there is an associated mass configuration with a classical manifold and gravitational field, relative to the other quantum DoFs.
-This is a key assumption that underpins numerous recent investigations in the area of spacetime superpositions, including analyses of gravitationally-induced entanglement proposals \cite{bose2017spin,marletto2017gravitationally}, spacetime quantum reference frames \cite{giacomini2021einsteins,giacomini2021quantum,Giacomini2021spacetimequantum}, and decoherence \cite{arrasmith2019,Demers_1996,allaliPhysRevLett.127.031301}.
+This is a key assumption that underpins numerous recent investigations in the area of spacetime superpositions, including analyzes of gravitationally-induced entanglement proposals \cite{bose2017spin,marletto2017gravitationally}, spacetime quantum reference frames \cite{giacomini2021einsteins,giacomini2021quantum,Giacomini2021spacetimequantum}, and decoherence \cite{arrasmith2019,Demers_1996,allaliPhysRevLett.127.031301}.

-As discussed, of increasing recent interest are scenarios in which source masses are in a simple superposition of two configurations that differ by a translation and are thus diffeomorphic (related by a coordinate transformation).
-Formally, a (global) diffeomorphism between the manifolds $M$, $M'$ is a smooth map $\varphi:M \to M'$ with smooth inverse map $\varphi^{-1}$.
-Under this definition, the manifolds $M$, $M'$ represent the same geometry and are therefore physically indistinguishable.
-In this section we predominantly focus on superpositions of spacetimes related by a diffeomorphism, returning to general scenarios in the Discussion.

-Returning to Eq.\ (\ref{eq2}), it follows that for the manifolds $g_1(x_1)$, $g_2(x_2)$ related by a diffeomorphism, the semiclassical states $| g_1(x_1) \rangle$, $| g_2(x_2) \rangle$ are related by some passive unitary $| g_1 (x_1) \rangle = \hat{U}(\delta x) | g_2(x_2) \rangle$ that enacts this diffeomorphism, where $\delta x$ could be some potentially complicated function of the spacetime parameters that characterises the distance between every point between the two coordinate systems $x$, $x'$.
-It is possible to rewrite the state as the unitary $\hat{U}(\delta x)$ that connects the two amplitudes in Eq.\ (\ref{eq2}):